Last updated on April 27th, 2020 at 12:18 pm

 A century old, St. Augustine Alligator Farm is still a thrill

-For years, I’ve seen stunning photographs of birds taken at the St. Augustine Alligator Farm rookery.
+For years, I’ve seen stunning photographs of birds taken at the St. Augustine Alligator Farm bird rookery.

 Meanwhile, my love of things Old Florida means I am always intrigued by surviving vintage roadside attractions.

-So when I visited St. Augustine this June, I needed to check out the St. Augustine Alligator Farm Zoological Park.
+So when I visited St. Augustine, I needed to check out the St. Augustine Alligator Farm Zoological Park.

 I wasn’t sure what to expect.
 The historic marker out front confirmed the St. Augustine Alligator Farm is one of the oldest of the old-time attractions – it was founded in 1893!
 It’s a federally recognized historic district unto itself –the one- acre St. Augustine Alligator Farm Historic District.